Introduction to Aura Agent

-Neo4j Aura Agents let you build retrieval systems that query your knowledge graph from the Aura console without writing code.
+Aura Agent lets you build retrieval systems that query your knowledge graph from the Aura Console without writing code.

 In this lesson, you will learn:

-Execute tools: Run the selected tool(s) to read data from your graph.
-The agent may run more than one before answering.
+• Execute tools: Run the selected tool(s) to read data from your graph.
+The agent may call multiple tools, using the output of one step to guide the next.

-Generate response: Use the retrieved data to generate a natural language answer.
+• Generate response: Use the retrieved data to produce a natural language answer grounded in the graph.

 Available tools

-To use Agents, ensure both of the following are enabled in your organization settings:
+To use Aura Agent, ensure both of the following are enabled in your organization settings:

 If the agent cannot connect to the instance, check that Tool authentication is enabled for the project.
 You configure this under Security at the organization level.
 Tool authentication is enabled by default for organizations created after May 2025.
 For older organizations, enable it if needed.
 See Aura Agent documentation for prerequisites.